mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Model architectures

-In our experiments, we train, evaluate, and compare the model architectures outlined in this subsection.
-The models architectures were chosen and designed to test how input encoding, model complexity and word embedding affect the model's ability to learn the target \ac{ISA} features.
+In our experiments, we train, evaluate, and compare several model architectures to detect architectural features from binary code.
+Our approach is inspired by successful applications of \acp{CNN} to binary analysis in previous work, detailed in \autoref{cnn-applications-for-binary-machine-code}.
+While the scope of this thesis limits the range of model variations we can test, we focus on three factors that have influence model performance in previous research: input encoding, model size and complexity, and word embedding.

+The model architectures described below are specifically designed to investigate how these factors affect a model's ability to learn target \ac{ISA} features.
+By systematically varying these aspects across our experiments, we aim to determine how effective they are in determining \ac{ISA} features from binary programs.

 #### Simple 1D CNN